ClementRepository/TerraformforAbsoluteBeginners/14-Project 14 Ansible/Ansible.md

 ## What is this?
 Ansible is a software resource that can can expedite automation, with tasks such as provisioning instances, configuration and its management, deploying different applications.
 All of this allows for simplification of more arduous manual tasks, and increases efficiency, making Ansible a useful infrastructure tool.
 Ansible also uses YAML files.

-Using one computer (control node), you would be able to enable automation on multiple other servers.
+Using one computer (control node), you would be able to enable automated tasks on multiple other servers.

 For example, if we were to try to start up multiple Ec2 instances, you could start each one at a time.
 However, Ansible would be able to help start them all at once and manage them. _Terraform is another tool that can instantly be able to start these resources up._